What to Pack for GORUCK Challenge – My AAR

 As I mentioned in my packing philosophy, I wanted to pack light.
 For that reason, the only food I brought was 3 Kind bars and 4 energy GU.
 Along with that, I had a pack of Nuun electrolyte tablets.

 For my Kind bars, I chose Cranberry Almond because they taste good.
 I also liked that they were relatively small and flat.
 If I were to change anything, I’d probably up the quantity to 6.
-At each stop I would have really liked to eat 2 of them, but I rationed to 1 per stop.
+At each stop, I would have really liked to eat 2 of them, but I rationed to 1 per stop.

 I grabbed 4 Strawberry Kiwi GU.
 I didn’t plan to use them all but wanted to have 1 or 2 to share.
 I ended up consuming 2.
 The last one I had was around hour 9.
 I noticed an extreme boost of energy for my last hour.
 I’d use these again.

 Finally, I had some Nuun Electrolyte Tablets.
 I added them to my water sources prior to the start.
 I only refilled water once during the night and did not have time to add a tablet to the water.
 Overall, I assume they helped me stay better hydrated.
-I never cramped during the night, which I have been know to do on longer strenuous events.
+I never cramped during the night, which I have been known to do on longer strenuous events.
 But, lack of cramps could be attributed to my serious pre-event hydration plan (aka, drink a ton of water starting the day before).
 Finally, I was super keen on the taste.
 Before any future events, I’d like to taste test some other options.

 I went ahead and got the Black Diamond Storm, mostly because of the multiple lighting options and that it is fully water-proof.
 I only really broke it out for the few hours we were on the very dark trails.
 Whenever we were on city streets, ambient light was always enough.

-The only note I have about the light itself is that, despite my practice before hand, remembering how to switch between red/spot/and spread lighting was difficult.
+The only note I have about the light itself is that, despite my practice beforehand, remembering how to switch between red/spot/and spread lighting was difficult.
 Be sure to take your time to assure yourself that you’ve mastered your headlamp functions before the event.

 As an added note, double check your batteries.
 I didn’t really think about it and just mechanically put 2 AA batteries in my pelican case as a backup.
 Yeah… my lamp takes 3 AAA.
 Thankfully, I didn’t need the spares.